Pinnovations logo

 PinTable of Contents

 Gooligan's Hooligans.
-Brand new home-built custom pinball machine.
+Home-built DIY homebrew custom pinball machine.

 Project Solar Ride 2004.
 New code and electronics created for an old game.